mtulio/mtulio.labs/docs/playbooks/openshift/ocp-cco-multi-tenant.md

 ![OCP with multi-tenant OIDC - banner](./../../diagrams/images/ocp-oidc-multitenant-banner.diagram-1000x350.png)

-# Create multi-tenant solution for OpenID Connect endpoint on OpenShift with STS authentication mode on AWS
+# Create a multi-tenant solution for the OpenID Connect endpoint on OpenShift with STS authentication mode on AWS

 > WIP document.
 More information at: https://github.com/mtulio/mtulio.labs/pull/19

 This article describes a solution to create a multi-tenant solution to store the OpenID Connect (OIDC) endpoint (issuer URL) when using OpenShift with AWS Security Token Services (STS) as the authentication mode.
-It can be used as multi-cluster and multi-cloud deployment to centralize the OIDC discovery documents and JSON Web Key Sets (JWKS).
+It can be used as a multi-cluster and multi-cloud deployment to centralize the OIDC discovery documents and JSON Web Key Sets (JWKS).

 The motivation to create this solution is to improve the management of the keys used by OIDC into a single place (S3 bucket) and URL, partitioning them into object paths.